DeKu7098/Spotify-Clone/README.md

 - Fetch and display *Browse* genres
   - Use the API path `categories`
 - Add React Router and implement router for Sidenav
-  - Proper components required only for Discover
+  - Proper Designed component required only for Discover element
-  - For All other Sidenav elements just show the Sidenav element name in the corresponding component.
+  - For All other Sidenav elements i.e. Search, Favourites, Playlist and Charts just show the Sidenav element name in the corresponding component.
 - Loading state/UI *(optional, current UX is already clean)*

 &nbsp;